 We are taught to put our trust in the criminal justice system, but like so many of our institutions, the justice system is fallible.
-Misused forensic science, eyewitness misidentification, inadequate defense, and various other system shortcomings can lead to wrongful convictions.
+Misused forensic science, eyewitness misidentification, inadequate defense, and various other system shortcomings can lead to wrongful accusations and convictions.

 It is estimated that between 2% and 10% of individuals in prison are innocent.
 That means that anywhere from 46,000 to 230,000 innocent people are locked away today.